jeremytraini/churroflow-api/README.md

 - be running a Postgres database server with a database named "validation"
 - be inside a python3 virtual environment
 - install the necessary modules inside this virtual environment
+- set the appropriate envrionment variables for the database
+- run the server

 ## Instructions below